patmejia/contrails_vision/README.md

 <div style="background-color: #1f1f1f; color: #f2f2f2; padding: 10px; border-radius: 5px;">
   <h3>If you found this repository helpful...</h3>
   <p>
-  If you found this helpful, please consider giving it a star.
  Your support helps me maintain and continue to develop high-quality code and pursue my career in data analytics.
 Feedback is always welcome and appreciated.
 Thank you for taking the time to read this study.
 I hope you found it insightful and wish you all the best in your data science journey.
   </p>
   <h4>
   <p style="text-align: right;">